robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2022-10-23]

+- `nih_plug_vizia` has been updated.
+Widgets with custom drawing code will need to be updated because of changes in Vizia itself.

 ## [2022-10-22]

 - The `Editor` trait and the `ParentWindowHandle` struct have been moved from